-The scope of work includes the assurance of the following 09 attributes as per Annexure I-Format of BRSR Core disclosed in the BRSR report.
+The scope of work includes the assurance of the following 09 attributes as per Annexure I - Format of BRSR Core disclosed in the BRSR report.
 The BRSR core requirements encompass essential disclosures pertaining to organization's Environmental, Social and Governance (ESG).
 In particular, the assurance engagement included the following:

-- Review of 09 attributes as per Annexure I Format of BRSR Core submitted by Bosch Review of the quality of information - iii.
+- i.
+Review of 09 attributes as per Annexure I Format of BRSR Core submitted by Bosch - ii.
+Review of the quality of information - iii.
 Review of evidence (on a random samples) for all 9 attributes and its KPI

-TUVI has verified the below O9 attributes as per Annexure I - Format of BRSR Core disclosed in the BRSR
+TUVI has verified the below 09 attributes as per Annexure I - Format of BRSR Core disclosed in the BRSR

-Attributes KPI

-Green-house gas (GHG) Total Scope 1 emissions (with breakup by

-footprint organization's owned- or controlled sour

-Total Scope 2 emissions in MT - Indirect e

-from a utility provider

-GHG Emission Intensity (Scope 1+2), Tota

-Operations adjusted for PPP

-GHG Emission Intensity (Scope 1+2), (Tot

-Product or Services-Not applicable and h

-Water footprint Total water consumption (in kL)

-Water consumption intensity - kL / Total

-Water consumption intensity - kL / Total

-reported

-Water Discharge by destination and leve

-Energy footprint Total energy consumed in GJ

-% of energy consumed from renewable s

-Energy intensity -GJ/ Rupee adjusted for

-Energy intensity -GJ/ Total output of Pro-

-Embracing circularity - Paper and carton waste (A) (MT)

-details related to waste Garden waste (B) (MT)

-management by the entity Metals (C) (MT)

-Wood (D) (MT)

-Glass (E)

-Bio-medical waste (F)

-Oil soaked paper (G) (MT)

-Used oil (H) (MT)

-Rock wool (I) (MT)

-•

-TÜV[®]
+Attributes KPI Green-house gas (GHG) Total Scope 1 emissions (with breakup by type) - GHG (CO2e) Emission in MT - Direct emissions from footprint organization's owned- or controlled sources Total Scope 2 emissions in MT - Indirect emissions from the generation of energy that is purchased from a utility provider GHG Emission Intensity (Scope 1+2), Total Scope 1 and Scope 2 emissions (MT) / Total Revenue from Operations adjusted for PPP GHG Emission Intensity (Scope 1+2), (Total Scope 1 and Scope 2 emissions (MT) /Total output of Product or Services-Not applicable and hence not reported Water footprint Total water consumption (in kL) Water consumption intensity - kL / Total Revenue from Operations adjusted for PPP Water consumption intensity - kL / Total output of Product or Services-Not applicable and hence not reported Water Discharge by destination and levels of Treatment (kL) Energy footprint Total energy consumed in GJ % of energy consumed from renewable sources - In % terms Energy intensity -GJ/ Rupee adjusted for PPP Energy intensity -GJ/ Total output of Product or Services-Not applicable and hence not reported Embracing circularity - Paper and carton waste (A) (MT) details related to waste Garden waste (B) (MT) management by the entity Metals (C) (MT) Wood (D) (MT) Glass (E) Bio-medical waste (F) Oil soaked paper (G) (MT) Used oil (H) (MT) Rock wool (I) (MT)

+TÜV® TÜVNORDGROUP